kris-brown/SMT_term_rewriting/README.md

 # SMT_term_rewriting

+Generalized algebraic theories (GATs) consist of:
+- declaring types of entities (called sorts, which can be dependent on values, like "List of length `i`" for some `i::Int`),
+- operator declarations (which can be thought of as functions among terms inhabiting the above sorts)
+- equations (notions of when two sorts or two terms are equal).

-Generalized algebraic theories (GATs) consist of sort declarations (which can be dependent types), operator declarations, and equations (between sorts or terms).
-This is a very expressive language, but to be useful we must be able to identify when terms are equal or not equal modulo the equations of the theory.
+This is a very expressive language, but to be useful we must be able to identify when arbitrary terms are equal or not with respect to the equations of the theory.
 Although this is an undecidable problem in general, we can convert the question of whether two terms are equal into a logic problem which can be solved by a SMT solver through finite model checking.
 This strategy has at least two caveats: we are restricted to checking whether a path of rewrites exists up to a finite length, and we can apply rewrites only up to a finite depth from the root of any term.

-Currently, a model is generated that has functions for:
- - Constructing expressions
- - Checking if expressions match a pattern for a rewrite rule
- - Rewriting (sub)expressions according to a rewrite rule
- - Testing whether a rewrite can be done in some fixed number of steps.

-## Project structure
+## Source code structure
 - `ast.hpp`
     - The main program which takes a user-specified theory and creates a CVC4 model.
 - `astextra.hpp`